-Kensington SlimBlade Trackball Mouse review
+Kensington SlimBlade Trackball Mouse full review

 Although late – very, very late – on the scene with a scrollbar mouse, Apple produced a serious innovation with its Mighty Mouse.
 Its scroll ball allowed for not just up and down scrolling but also diagonal movement.

 It was for that reason that I dumped my multi-button scrolling Logitech mouse and rejoined the Apple mouse brigade on its release.

 After a few months of marvelling at this 360° scrolling Mighty Mouse users began to grumble.
 The little scroll ball atop the device was prone to getting gunked up and suddenly refusing to move either up or down, let alone sideways and diagonally.

 Even the current Mighty Mouse is as vulnerable to dirt, and it’s only the innovative scrolling that keeps us Mighty Mouse users from calling in the exterminators.

 An alternative would be the Trackball – generally a big ball you roll around its seat; unlike a mouse, which you move across the desk – but I haven’t tried one of these for years after getting pains in my hand just looking at one.

 Kensington makes some fine Trackballs, and so its new Trackball Mouse could be the answer to the frustrated Mighty Mouse user.